 A/N: Italics are dreams.

-Vincent Keller, the wounded soldier, lies motionless on the hospital bed with many tubes and wires attached to his body.
+Vincent Keller, the wounded soldier, laid motionless on the hospital bed with many tubes and wires attached to his body.
 A machine monitored his heartbeat as another helped him breathe.
 A needle connected to a tube kept his body hydrated while another kept the pain at bay.
 The morphine made his body forget the bullet that was once lodged by his heart.

 He voluntarily joined an elite group of armed forces who were fearless and wanted to face danger head on.
 They went after terrorists, leaving communities ablaze.
 'Kill them all' was their motto and they did the best they could.

 One day he was left alone in a sector, all suspects were presumed dead.
-He was to search each room and make sure they didn't a leave a live body.
+He was to search each room and to make sure they didn't a leave a live body behind.
 Cages lined the wall and what he discovered next left him disheartened.
 Animals laid dead in a pool of blood, shot to death by whom he considered as family, a band of brothers connected by an oath.

 The pain of the past haunted him every day and night.
 His nightmares were recurring and he spent every waking moment trying to forget all the sins he committed as a soldier and a human being.

 "Where am I?"
-He says weakly.
+He asked weakly.

 "Vincent this is my partner Detective Vargas."

 "How are you feeling?"
-Detective Vargas asks.
+Detective Vargas asked.